TritonDataCenter/rfd/rfd/0086/compat.md

 ##### Joyent Support

 There are several organizations using ContainerPilot 2.x in production.
-We will support ContainerPilot 2.x for _N_??
-(TODO) with bug fixes released as patch versions but without additional features being added.
+We will support ContainerPilot 2.x for 3 months after the 3.0.0 final release with bug fixes released as patch versions but without additional features being added.